— The Atlanta Music Project —

 AMP Staff

-THE ATLANTA MUSIC PROJECT ANNOUNCES FULL-TIME JOB OPENING FOR PROGRAM OPERATIONS ASSOCIATE Full-Time, Starting Immediately NOTE TO APPLICANTS: Please follow application instructions listed at the end ...
+THE ATLANTA MUSIC PROJECT ANNOUNCES FULL-TIME JOB OPENING FOR BOOKKEEPER Full-Time, Salaried, Hybrid Schedule NOTE TO APPLICANTS: Please follow application instructions listed at the end of this j...

 THE ATLANTA MUSIC PROJECT